Prosopagnosia: History

-It has also been argued that prosopagnosia may be a general impairment in understanding how individual perceptual components make up the structure or gestalt of an object.
+It has also been argued that prosopagnosia is a general impairment in understanding how individual perceptual components make up the structure or gestalt of an object.
 Psychologist Martha Farah has been particularly associated with this view.

 Children

 Developmental prosopagnosia can be a difficult thing for a child to both understand and cope with.
 Many adults with developmental prosopagnosia report that for a long time they had no idea that they had a deficit in face processing, unaware that others could distinguish people solely on facial differences.
+Individuals with congenital prosopagnosia have no mental images of faces, even though they may be able to normally distinguish emotions.

 Prosopagnosia in children may be overlooked; they may just appear to be very shy or slightly odd due to their inability to recognize faces.
 They may also have a hard time making friends, as they may not recognize their classmates.
 They often make friends with children who have very clear, distinguishing features.
+Children with prosopagnosia can have a particularly difficult time at school, as many school professionals are not well versed in prosopagnosia, if they are aware of the disorder at all.
+Recently, a database of children's faces and test for child face perception has been developed, which may offer professionals a way to evaluate if a child has prosopagnosia.

 Children with prosopagnosia may also have difficulties following the plots of television shows and movies, as they have trouble recognizing the different characters.
-They tend to gravitate towards cartoons, in which characters have simple but well-defined characteristics, and tend to wear the same clothes, may be strikingly different colours or even different species.
-Prosopagnosiac children even have a hard time telling family members apart, or recognizing people out of context (e.g., the teacher in a grocery store).
-Some have difficulty recognising themselves in group photographs.
+They tend to gravitate towards animation, in which characters have simple but well-defined characteristics, tend to wear the same clothes, may have skin of strikingly different colors, and may even belong to different species.
+Prosopagnosic children even have a hard time telling family members apart, or recognizing people out of context (e.g., the teacher in a grocery store).
+Some have difficulty recognizing themselves in group photographs.

-Additionally, children with prosopagnosia can have a difficult time at school, as many school professionals are not well versed in prosopagnosia, if they are aware of the disorder at all.
-Recently, a database of children's faces and test for child face perception has been developed, which may offer professionals a way to evaluate if a child has prosopagnosia.
+Prosopagnosia particularly in children poses a special risk of danger, as the inability to accurately recognize familiar faces or the misidentification of strangers can put the child in an unsafe situation.